l3das/L3DAS21/README.md

 For further information please refer to the challenge [website](https://www.l3das.com/mlsp2021/index.html).

 **THIS REPO IS STILL UNDER DEVELOPMENT.
-WE WILL RELEASE SOON THE BASILINE AND EVALUATION CODE FOR THE TASK 2!**
+WE WILL RELEASE THE BASILINE AND EVALUATION CODE FOR THE TASK 2 VERY SOON!**

 ## Installation